 An international collaboration among linguists and speech experts to study child language development across nations and cultures to gain a better understanding of how an infant’s environment affects subsequent language ability.

-Deep Learning Speech Enhancement Industry Cooperation with HUAWEI TECHNOLOGIES Runtime: 12.11.2016 – 11.11.2018 Role: Principal Investigator, Author Proposal Partners: University of Passau, HUAWEI TECHNOLOGIES
+Deep Learning Speech Enhancement Industry Cooperation with HUAWEI TECHNOLOGIES Runtime: 12.11.2016 – 11.11.2018 Role: Principal Investigator, Author Proposal Partners: University of Passau, University of Augsburg, HUAWEI TECHNOLOGIES

 The research target of this project is to develop state-of-the-art methods for speech enhancement based on deep learning.
 The aim is to overcome limitations in challenging scenarios that are posed by non-stationary noise and distant speech with a potentially moving device and potentially limited power and memory on the device.
 It will be studied how deep learning speech enhancement can successfully be applied to multi-channel input signals.
 Furthermore, an important aspect is robustness and adaptation to unseen conditions, such as different noise types.

 RADAR CNS: Remote Assessment of Disease and Relaps in Central Nervous System Disorders (#115902) – 15.8% acceptance rate in the call EU H2020 / EFPIA Innovative Medicines Initiative (IMI) 2 Call 3

 Runtime: 01.04.2016 – 31.03.2021 Role: Coauthor Proposal, Beneficiary, Principal Investigator, Workpackage Leader Partners: King’s College London, Provincia Lombardo-Veneta – Ordine Ospedaliero di San Giovanni di Dio— Fatebenefratelli Lygature, Università Vita-Salute San Raffaele, Fundacio Hospital Universitari Vall D’Hebron, University of Nottingham, Centro de Investigacion Biomedica en Red, Software AG, Region Hovedstaden, Stichting VU-Vumc, University Hospital Freiburg, Stichting IMEC Nederland, Katholieke Universiteit Leuven, Northwestern University, Stockholm Universitet, Augsburg University, University of Passau, Università degli Studi di Bergamo, Charité – Universitätsmedizin Berlin, Intel Corporation (UK) Ltd, GABO:mi, Janssen Pharmaceutica NV, H. Lundbeck A/S, UCB Biopharma SPRL, MSD IT Global Innovation Center